kaluma-project/kaluma-agent/README.md

-# Kameleon Agent
+# Kaluma Agent

-Kameleon Agent is a desktop service application to communicate Kameleon-compatible boards from external applications (e.g. Kameleon Web Editor).
+Kaluma Agent is a desktop service application to communicate Kaluma-compatible boards from external applications (e.g. Kaluma IDE).

 ## Table of Contents